-Even so, in the end, I kept my promise to myself, and finished the damned thing.
+Even so, in the end, I kept my promise to myself to finish it.
 After I finished it, I didn’t really know what to do with it, so I kind of kept it to myself for about another year, before finally opening the floodgates and releasing it online.

 It hasn’t even been a month since I put it on game portals, but I’ve already come to realize what went right and what went wrong with Evanescent:

 I’ve gotten quite a bit of praise for the graphics and music, which I’m personally proud of.
 Drawing all of the environments and enemies took a while, as did the music composition, but those were aspects of the game that were very enjoyable to make, so I did not mind the time spent on those assets.
 I had sought to create a beautiful game, and visually, I have not heard complaints about it.

 In addition, my friends all enjoyed Evanescent’s story – it made them think a little, and tied in well with the art style.
 The game is a little long, and the story spans the entire hour (and maybe a half) of playtime.
 I’d designed it to be as out-of-the-way as possible, and players can skip the story entirely by pressing enter, but it was nice knowing that some people had appreciated the writing.

 Evanescent also lives up to its title: It’s a bullet-hell shooter.
 And it is difficult.
 For my friends who liked those kinds of games, it was a fun, whimsical game.
 For the people who just played casually…it might not be.
 But it had served its purpose in that sense, and for that, I was satisfied.